cmtt/dijs/README.md

   // The $provide and $resolve method expect callback functions.

   let instance = new Di(null)
+  // Provides a constant
   .$provideValue('PI', Math.PI)
-  .$provide('RAD_TO_DEG', (PI, callback) => callback(null, (180 / PI)))
+  // Providing a constant using dependencies .$provide('RAD_TO_DEG', (PI, callback) => callback(null, (180 / PI)))
   .$resolve((err) => {
     if (err) {